Joanne1980/Name-the-animal/README.md

 - Test on page load that modal is presented - pass
 - Test that user can press play on modal and enter game without having to enter details - pass
 - Test that if user does enter their age that they can only enter a valid number - pass
+- Test this if the user enters a name the name is displayed on the game screen -fail.
 - Test play button plays animal sound - pass
 - Test click on animal gives player a correct or incorrect message - pass
 - Test that player is automatically taken to the next question after answering - pass